google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 <!--
 In this unit we are going to talk about random forests.
-Random forests build upon a concept that we have already learned, decision trees, so let's take a moment to remind ourselves about decision trees.
+Random forests build upon a concept that we have already learned: decision trees.
+Let's take a moment to remind ourselves about decision trees.

 Concepts:
 * models:random forests